Queen Elizabeth's Oak, Greenwich Park: Death and commemoration

 Queen Elizabeth's Oak had died by the 1870s.
 The tree was left standing as dead wood, partly supported by a large growth of ivy.
 The tree was a 20 ft stump by 1979 and fell during a storm in June 1991.
 The dead tree was left lying on the ground.
-A replacement oak tree, donated by the Greenwich Historical Society, was planted by Prince Philip, Duke of Edinburgh on 3 December 1992 to mark the ruby jubilee of the reign of Elizabeth II.
+A replacement oak tree, donated by the Greenwich Historical Society, was planted by Prince Philip, Duke of Edinburgh, on 3 December 1992 to mark the Ruby Jubilee of Elizabeth II.
 The site is marked by a plaque and both the fallen tree and its replacement are protected from damage by a metal railing fence.